 Must enroll in an accredited educational institution (public or private college, technical or vocational school) in the summer or fall semester following high school graduation

 Must have a GPA of 2.0 or higher on a 4.0 scale, including the most recent Fall semester

 Complete the High School Scholarship Application Form or the paper version

 Be a prior AMET Scholarship Winner (including Art Contest Scholarship)

 Be currently enrolled in an accredited educational institution (public or private college, technical or vocational school)

-Prior Winner applicants must complete the online form.
+Prior Winner applicants must complete the Prior Winner Scholarship Application form.

 High School applicants can complete either online or paper versions, but the online version is preferred.